jaybones90/doctor-lookup/README.md

 # Doctor Lookup
-This program will allow the user to input a state and a medical issue keyword and return doctors that can treat their issue.
+This program will allow the user to input a state and a medical issue keyword and returns doctors that can treat their issue.
 ### Setup/Installation Requirements
 * clone repo from github
 * visit https://developer.betterdoctor.com/ and sign up to receive an API key